renovate-bot/khulnasoft-lab-_-cipherguard_styleguide/README.md

 This is the official styleguide for Cipherguard the open source password manager for teams.
-This styleguide is used to extend, minify and test the stylesheets used by the different passbolt components such as the website, the firefox addon, etc.
+This styleguide is used to extend, minify and test the stylesheets used by the different cipherguard components such as the website, the firefox addon, etc.

 In /src and /build you can find the assets that are used by other projects, like the images the less files, the minified css files, fonts, etc.